Pittsburgh Steelers vs. New Orleans Saints Odds, Analysis, NFL Betting Pick

 The big question in the Big Easy is, who needs this game more, the Steelers or Saints?
 New Orleans is sitting pretty right now after winning at Carolina and should have no problem winning at least one of its last two games to get the top seed.

-Covering the spread is another thing though, and this matchup with Pittsburgh will be anything but easy.
+Covering the spread is another matter, though, and this matchup with Pittsburgh will be anything but easy.
 The Steelers are 8-2 straight up and 7-3 ATS in their previous 10 road games played during the month of December and will at least keep this one close and cover.

 NFL betting trends